jeffrey-xiao/papers/notes/in-search-of-an-understandable-consensus-algorithm.md

 ---
 geometry: margin=3cm
-title: Notes for ``In Search of an Understandable Consensus Algorithm''
+title: "Notes for ``In Search of an Understandable Consensus Algorithm''"
 ---

 # Abstract